Chapter 7 - Special South Richmond Development District (SRD)

 (1) the residential use will not be exposed to excessive noise, smoke, dust, noxious odor, toxic metals, safety hazards, or other adverse impacts from commercial or manufacturing uses;

-(2) there are no open uses listed in Use Group 18 within 400 feet of the zoning lot;
+(2) there are no open uses included under Sewage, Storm Water and Waste Infrastructure Use Group IV(B) or other open uses listed under Use Group IX(B) or Use Group X within 400 feet of the zoning lot

 (3) the residential use shall not adversely affect commercial or manufacturing uses in the Special District; and